Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 From that day to this, the tradition has endured in Britain that the one who drinks first at a banquet says “was hail” and he who drinks next says “drinc hail.”

-Geoffrey is explaining how Vortigern betrayed Britain for the love of Rowena.
-She was the Saxon King Hengist’s daughter, and, incidently, speculating on the origins of the tradition of wassail.
+Geoffrey is explaining how Vortigern, in the 5th Century, betrayed Britain for the love of Rowena.
+She was the Saxon King Hengist’s daughter, and, only incidentally, speculating on the origins of the tradition of wassail.

 Wassail

-Wassailing is either a gently social activity, or it is an anti-social custom in which the drunkards get to stand outside your house caterwauling and in effect demanding drink with menaces.
-Imagine a Trick or Treat with the drunkards from the pub!
+Wassailing is either a lovely gentle social activity, or it is an anti-social custom in which the drunkards get to stand outside your house caterwauling.
+In effect they are demanding drink with menaces.
+Imagine a Trick or Treat with the drunkards from the pub instead of children!

 ‘Into the bowl is first placed half a pound of sugar in which is one pint of warm beer; a little nutmeg and ginger are then grated over the mixture, and 4 glasses of sherry and 5 pints of beer added to it.
 It is then stirred, sweetened to taste and allowed to stand covered for 2 to 3 hours.
 Roasted apples are then floated on the creaming mixture and the wassail bowl is ready.